 Similar shapes within the nautilus (ch.
 6)

-and by Sheri.
+and reduces a shell, by Sheri.

 Rotogram- to see which angles are equal and to add angles of a polygon (from